rose-by-another-name/rose-by-another-name/README.md

 # Hi, my name's Bee 🐝
 A newbie to the world of coding ...

+### Nerdy facts
+* My user-name comes from a famous quote
+  > "a rose by any other name would smell as sweet" - _Romeo and Juliet_, William Shakespeare
+* The word "hippopotamus" originates from the conjugation of two Ancient Greek words\
+  "ἵππος" (hippos) meaning _horse_, and "ποταμός" (potamos) meaning _river_\
+  -> so a hippopotamus is just a "riverhorse"

 ## 🗂️ Academic Background
 * 🏺 Ancient History
 * 🖥️ Digital Humanities